-- Log onto the master server as administrator (Windows) or root (UNIX).

-- 2 Start the NetBackup Administration Console.

-- 3 In the left pane, click Policies.

-- 4 Click the policy you want to test.

-- 5 Select Actions > Manual Backup.
+- Log onto the master server as administrator (Windows) or root (UNIX). - 2 Start the NetBackup Administration Console. - 3 In the left pane, click Policies. - 4 In the All Policies pane, select the policy you want to test. - 5 Select Actions > Manual Backup. - Select the schedule that you want to use for the manual backup. - 7 Select the clients that you want to include for the manual backup. - 8 To check the status of the backup, click Activity Monitor in the NetBackup Administration Console.